There are currently no active references in this article.

 Distribution China Western Hubei, Jiangxi, Sichuan, Yunnan.

 Habitat Mixed forest between 1200 and 1800 m asl.

 USDA Hardiness Zone 6-7

 Conservation status Endangered (EN)

 Acer tenellum is rare in cultivation, and dismissed by van Gelderen & van Gelderen (1999) as being of ‘botanical interest only’.
-Despite this it is represented in a number of British and European collections, including Arley Castle, Worcestershire and Borde Hill, West Sussex, probably grown from seed collected by Wilson in 1901 (van Gelderen et al. 1994).
-A tree at Glasnevin is the subject of discussion over its identity.
+Despite this it is represented in a number of British and European collections, including Arley Castle, Worcestershire, and Borde Hill, West Sussex, probably grown from seed collected by Wilson in 1901 (van Gelderen et al. 1994).
+The identity of a tree at Glasnevin is the subject of debate.
 There is also some doubt over the authenticity of material offered commercially in the United States (Hill & Narizny 2004).
-Vegetative propagation is difficult (van Gelderen & van Gelderen 1999), but it is available from nurseries specialising in Acer.
-Its charm lies in its small, rather rounded leaves, said to quiver in the breeze like those of an Aspen (Populus tremula) (van Gelderen & van Gelderen 1999).
+Vegetative propagation is difficult, but it is available from nurseries specialising in Acer.
+Its charm lies in its small, rather rounded leaves, said to quiver in the breeze like those of an Aspen (Populus tremula). (van Gelderen & van Gelderen 1999).